Postecoglou coy on future after Celtic cup triumph

 Postecoglou has been linked with the vacant job at Tottenham and has refused to say whether he will be at Celtic next season.

-The 57-year-old was asked again after the 3-1 over Inverness.
+The 57-year-old was asked again after the 3-1 win over Inverness.

 "I'm going to be a little bit selfish," he said.